Moral Stories - Online Reference Kids

 We are not responsible for the contents of external websites "Ads by Google"

-2. Habit: This is formed because of continual repetition of certain acts and leads to the emergence of a certain disposition.
+2. Habit (Ada): It is formed because of continual repetition of certain acts and leads to the emergence of a certain disposition.

-3. Practice and conscious effort: Which if persistent will eventually produce a disposition.
+3. Practice and conscious effort: Which if continued long enough will eventually lead to the formation of a disposition.

 Even though the physical make-up of an individual produces certain dispositions in him, it is by no means true that man has no choice in the matter and is absolutely compelled to abide by the dictates of his physical make-up.
 On the contrary, since man has the power to choose, he can overcome the dictates of his physical nature through practice and effort, and can acquire the disposition of his choice.